 - Link Clicks

 The point is simple - The more a user engages with your emails the more a SPAM filter will get confident about your domain.

 Email engagement = Email providing value to recipients

 Otherwise, why would they spend time engaging with it?

-We have seen Gmail being especially stringent about it especially in cases where you are using GSuite for your regular emails.
+We have seen Gmail being especially stringent about it.
 Here are few cases to be aware off: